murer/mycontainer/README.md

 ## Purpose

-Mycontainer purpose has been incresed to be a generic test container (and not only Java EE one).
+Mycontainer purpose has been increased to be a generic test container (and not only Java EE one).

 It means you can use mycontainer to help you test your project.
 Check it out.